-Year 10 - unit 1 - the hospitality and catering industry.
-You will study the externally assessed examination content and will sit the examination in June of Year 10.
+Year 11 unit 1: The hospitality and catering industry.
+You will study the externally assessed examination content throughout the course and will sit the examination in January of year 11.
 The examination is 90 minutes in length and accounts for 40% of the qualification.
-Your practical skills will also be developed.

-Year 11 - unit 2 - hospitality and catering in action.
-You will study content for the internally assessed unit.
-This will involve both practical and written lessons.
+Year 11 unit 2: Hospitality and catering in action.
+This is a 12 hour controlled assessment.
+You will study content for the internally assessed unit throughout year 10 and will sit the controlled assessment in the autumn term of year 11.
+This will involve both practical and written work.

 You should have an interest in making food products and the hospitality and catering industry in general.
 You must also have an open mind towards food and be willing to experiment with new and different ingredients.
-You will continue to develop a range of food preparation and cooking techniques as well as developing your knowledge of hospitality and catering.
+You will continue to develop a range of food preparation and cooking techniques as well as developing your knowledge of nutrition and the hospitality and catering sector.

-Career paths include: food technology, food science, the health sector, teaching, nutrition, dietetics, environmental health and hotel/ restaurant management.
+Career paths include: food technology, food science, the health sector, teaching, nutrition, dietetics, environmental health and hotel/restaurant management.